-SEA and Appropriate Assessment requirements were incorporated into the development of the Framework Plan and have influenced the development of the options assessment methodology for the Regional Plan.
-Figure NTS 1.1 shows how the SEA and Appropriate Assessment reporting have been aligned with each other and with the development and finalisation of the Regional Plan.
+SEA and Appropriate Assessment requirements were incorporated into the development of the Framework Plan and have influenced the development of the options assessment methodology for this Regional Plan and future Regional Plans.
+Figure NTS 1.1 shows how the SEA and Appropriate Assessment reporting will align with each other and with development of the Regional Plan.